 Pop-A-Shot literally created the electronic basketball shooting game.
 Over time Pop-A-Shot introduced electronic scoring, arcade versions, infrared scoring, steel frames… a litany of firsts in the industry.
-That’s why Pop-A-Shot is synonymous with basketball shooting games.
+That’s why Pop-A-Shot is synonymous with electronic basketball shooting games.

 In 1981, Ken Cochran was recuperating and restless after undergoing heart bypass surgery.
 The longtime college basketball coach’s idle mind found inspiration in a mini basketball on his desk.